jrh3k5/flume-plugin-maven-plugin/README.md

 # flume-plugin-maven-plugin

+**Note**: this repo is now archived due to a lack of activity in development of Flume.

 A Maven plugin to generate archives that can be used as plugins in a Flume agent.

 ## Dependency Information